TomocuPy: efficient GPU-based tomographic reconstruction with asynchronous data processing: Introduction

 One of the most challenging tasks nowadays is the efficient steering of such dynamic experiments.
 Both manual and AI-based experiment steering can be performed more efficiently utilizing full 3D reconstructed volumes rather than projection images.
 Reconstructed volumes are more informative and contain all information about the current sample state compared to the projection raw data or a subset of reconstructed slices.
 Therefore, performance of 3D tomographic reconstruction is critical when processing large amounts of data captured in a short period of time.
 Fast, close to real-time 3D reconstruction, will allow for AI data analysis and steering experiments, e.g., by automatic changing of environmental conditions (pressure, temperature, etc.), or by triggering data capturing processes for other measuring devices (higher resolution or ultrafast detectors).
-One example is a tomographic experiment to study crack formation processes in materials~\cite{singh2014situ,loffl2019situ} or geosamples such as a Berea sandstone (benchmark reservoir rock in the oil and gas applications)~\cite{kim2016strength}.
-This process is characterized by very different time scales: initial deformation of the sample is slow without noticeable destruction; transition from elastic deformation to crack development is fast and challenging because the crack position and the time of its origination are not predefined.
-For the experiment, the sample should be deformed in a load cell and scanned continuously with low resolution and a large field of view.
-An AI-steering function could then immediately analyze reconstructed volumes, and assuming reconstruction is fast, be able to detect the time and position of the crack origination and automatically adjust the instrument to higher magnification (lens change) and selecting the imaging region with the crack (sample stack positions change)~\cite{nikitin2022real}.
-Additionally, fast analysis of reconstructed volumes during the experiment may be used for changing the load-cell pressure to control the crack formation speed.

-Another example is the experiment on gas-hydrate formation in porous samples under certain pressure and temperature conditions~\cite{nikitin2020dynamic,nikitin2021dynamic}.
-Fast 3D reconstruction will allow using advanced machine learning models to automatically detect different phases in the tomographic images: sand, gas, water, or gas hydrate~\cite{fokin2022}.
-The AI-steering engine will be based on the segmentation of low-resolution scans and selection of the regions containing a larger amount of the hydrate or the ones where the hydrate growth is faster during a specific time period.
-At each time step, the AI-steer function will sort the regions by priority and automatically configure the instrument for high-resolution scanning.
-As a result, the procedure will ensure high-resolution data collecting from the regions with active gas-hydrate growth which have the most scientific interest.
-Fast reconstruction and data analysis are also beneficial for varying pressure-temperature conditions according to the real-time sample state.